 08 of 09

 Medical Marijuana: A Separate Issue

 Medical cannabis is addressed separately in Washington State law, which is regulated through the Washington State Department of Health.
 Like other states that have also legalized recreational use, Washington is still working out the details to attempt to consolidate the policies that apply to recreational and medical weed.
 However, patients who need cannabinoids for treatment can typically find the products they need at recreational shops, too.Continue to 9 of 9 below.

 While possession and consumption of pot are now legal in Oregon, there are a few important differences between how to two states have implemented recreational marijuana legalization.

-- Because of federal laws and interstate commerce restrictions, you cannot obtain marijuana in one state and transport it into any other state.
-That includes transportation between Washington and Oregon.
+- Because of federal laws and interstate commerce restrictions, you cannot obtain marijuana in one state and transport it into any other state, which includes transportation between Washington and Oregon.

 - Oregon allows residents to have up to 4 marijuana plants per residence.
 Washington does not.
 The only place to procure recreational pot in a legal manner in Washington is via a licensed retailer.